 What do we look for in our tutors?

-First, they must currently teach math or science at a very well regarded, competitive school.
+First, they must currently teach mathematics or science at a very well regarded, competitive school.
 This insures the tutor will know the curriculum of your child’s specific course, even if that course is taught in a slightly different sequence (as is often the case).

 Second, they must have great evaluations from their previous students and department heads.

 Third, they have to have attended a competitive undergraduate college or university and majored in math, physics, chemistry or some aspect of biology, gone on to graduate school for whichever subject they teach, and have an advanced degree in that subject.
 One of our physics tutors, for example, attended Stanford undergrad for Physics, received his PhD in Physics from Berkeley, and teaches all levels of Physics at a very well regarded boarding school.

 And lastly, we tend to like people with engaging personalities.
 When you are teaching math to a 15 year old it is a must, and if a student really enjoys working with the tutor they do tend to get more out of the session.
 But, the personality aspect is only considered if a candidate meets the other qualifications, first.